 Last night I dined in blissful solitude at the legendary award winning Kisso Japanese restaurant, located in the Westin Grande Sukhumvit in Bangkok, Thailand.

 I went for three reasons.
-One was because their reputation for fantastic Sashimi was apparent from their reviews online, I was hungry, and because I am always on the prowl to see what the big boys are up to when it comes to guest experience and marketing in general.
+One was because their reputation for fantastic Sashimi was apparent from their reviews online, I was hungry, and because I am always on the prowl to see what the big boys are up to when it comes to guest experience.

-This is no smoky, noisy Izakaya style Japanese restaurant at all.
+This is no smoky, noisy Izakaya style Japanese restaurant.
 It is completely the opposite: serene, elegant and refined.
-It has won several fancy awards, including Thailand Tatler Best Restaurant, and the Bangkok Dining & Entertainment Best Restaurant in the Japanese category.
-They don’t sound like the sort of awards one wins for serving charcoal grilled chicken skewers.
+It has won several hi-so awards, including Thailand Tatler Best Restaurant, and the Bangkok Dining & Entertainment Best Restaurant in the Japanese category.
+They don’t sound like the sort of awards one wins for serving grilled chicken hearts.

-This critique will look at both the actual guest experience, and explore the Starwood Preferred Guest Program from my perspective as a guest, may be interesting for anyone in the hospitality industry.
+This light hearted critique will look at both the actual guest experience, and explore the Starwood Preferred Guest Program from my perspective as a guest.

 I have always liked the Westin Grande Sukhumvit, having dined there many times for lunch and been impressed with the service and quality of their food and beverage services.

 This was the first time at Kisso though, and also the first time I have experienced joining the Starwood Preferred Guest programme in person.

 I arrived without a reservation and entered the lobby where I was noticed by the concierge who gave me helpful directions in how to get there.
 It is confusing, because the restaurant is located on the 7th floor and yet the lifts are only marked to the 6th floor.
 Definitely a trap for new players.